FrieslandCampina: Longevity Brand

 In Vietnam, the U.S. and Canada the company is well known for its canned condensed milk product, Sữa Ông Thọ (Longevity Brand condensed milk), popularly used in Vietnamese iced coffee with milk (Cà phê sữa đá) drinks, and in various other Vietnamese desserts.
 Sữa Ông Thọ was mass-produced in the Saigon-Biên Hòa area and widely consumed in Vietnam, produced by Friesland Foods prior 1975.
 It was used in coffee, mixed with hot water to produce hot milk for babies and young children to drink (since fresh milk had to be imported and were thus expensive), dipped with French bread (Bánh mì) or in other dessert applications.
 After the 1975 Fall of Saigon, the factories manufacturing Sữa Ông Thọ, along with all other commercial and private properties were collectivized by the communists, and the facilities came under the state company Vinamilk, who continued to produce Sữa Ông Thọ condensed milk under the same name and used domestically and elsewhere in Indochina.

 Friesland Foods continued production of Sữa Ông Thọ – Longevity Brand after 1975 in the U.S. and Canada for the North American market, especially catering to Overseas Vietnamese consumers, and increasingly to Western consumers as the popularity of Vietnamese coffee and cuisine in general, increases.
 In North America, Longevity Brand – Sữa Ông Thọ is widely available in Asian supermarkets, and increasingly in conventional supermarkets.

 Brand names

 In Greece the company is known through the Nounou brand (Greek: Νουνου, ΝΟΥΝΟΥ).

 In Indonesia, the company is known through the Frisian Flag brand.

-In Brunei, Hong Kong, Malaysia, Philippines, Singapore and Vietnam, the dairy product for adult market is known through the Dutch Lady brand.
+In Brunei, Hong Kong, Japan, Malaysia, the Philippines, Singapore and Vietnam, the dairy product for adult market is known through the Dutch Lady brand.

 In Thailand, the company is known through the Foremost brand.

 In Nigeria the company is known through the PEAK MILK brand.